GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/04.331-340/01.How-Can-I-Keep-From-Singing/docs.md

 ---
+title: |
-title: 331.
-How Can I Keep From Singing?
+    331. How Can I Keep From Singing? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 331.
+How Can I Keep From Singing?.
+My life flows on in endless song; Amid earth's lamentation, I hear the sweet, tho' far-off hymn That hails a new creation; Thro' all the tumult and the strife I hear the music ringing; It finds an echo in my soul, How can I keep from singing?
+    keywords:  |
-    keywords: Christ in Song, How Can I Keep From Singing?, My life flows on in endless song,
+        Christ in Song, adventhymnals, advent hymnals, How Can I Keep From Singing?, My life flows on in endless song.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 331. HOW CAN I KEEP FROM SINGING?
+####  Christ in Song,

 ```txt
 1.